-- Just 15 cm (6 inches) of standing water – sometimes less – can be enough to cause engine stalling.
+- Just 6 inches of standing water – sometimes less – can be enough to cause engine stalling.
 Your engine can suffer serious and expensive damage if it ingests water.
 And you'll be stranded.

-- In approximately 30 cm (1 foot) of water, a typical car can begin to float and, as traction is lost, so is steering control.
+- In approximately 1 foot of water, a typical car can begin to float and, as traction is lost, so is steering control.
 If the water is moving, your vehicle could literally float away.

-- At 60 cm (two feet) of water, even larger vehicles such as pickup trucks and SUVs are in danger of floating away.
+- At 2 feet of water, even larger vehicles such as pickup trucks and SUVs are in danger of floating away.

 - NEVER try driving through fast-moving water, such as an overflowing river, as your vehicle could be swept away.